nvinayvarma189/Media-Automation-Python/Lyrics-on-wheels/README.md

 When I was about to upload the generated video to YT, I came across copyright infringement rules for music videos.
 You can read about it from this [quora answer](https://www.quora.com/Can-I-make-money-from-lyrics-videos-on-YouTube) (also please read answers from other related questions as well).

-Even though there are some tricks to avoid copyright infringement, after going through the quora answers, it did not feel right for me to upload something which is 90% someone else's work (music, lyrics, etc).
+Even though there are some tricks to avoid copyright infringement, after going through the quora answers, it did not feel right to me to upload something which is 90% someone else's work (music, lyrics, etc).
 Music producers get their music copyrighted for a reason.
 So I just refrained myslef from uploading.
-But this was still something fun to build. :)
+But this was still something fun to work on. :)

 In case you want to upload such content online, please make sure you understnad the potential complications as well.
 Cheers!!